jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     Get-HPEGLSubscription
     ```

-## Task 3: Remove the COM service instance
+## Step 3 - Remove the COM service instance

 Next, remove the COM service instance (the `$Region` you set earlier)
 from your workspace.
 This will permanently remove all the COM resources,